Who Will be #1 in 2025? Early Predictions Featuring Obed Vargas, Sullivan Brothers & Nathan Saliba!

 For the full 2024 22 Under 22 list presented by BODYARMOR visit mlssoccer.com

-For more information about MLS, go to the league's official website: http://www.MLSsoccer.com, en español http://www.MLSes.com
+For more information about MLS, go to the league's official website: http://www.MLSsoccer.com

 • Discuss this story on the Major League Soccer message board...